parthigeo/skafdev/README.md

 ## Focus
 This guide focuses on local development context rather than remote context such as automated CI & CD pipeline.
 Advanced workflow will be covered separately.

-> Consider this as getting started guide for "*Skaffold*" local operating mode
+> Consider this as *Skaffold* getting started guide for local application development

 ## Why use *Skaffold*
 * Simple to use command line tool.